dfinity/candid/spec/Type-selector.md

 * `attributes`: Set the attributes for struct/enum or fields.
 It applies to the current node, or the next label when the current node is a type.
 This allows us to apply field attributes to all fields in a struct/enum with `record.attributes`.
 * `visibility`: Set the visibility for a type variable or label.
 It applies to the subtree rooted at the current node.
 For example, `tree.visibility` applies to the type variable tree and its fields.

+**Note**
-Note that scoped path is not available in binding generation.
-You can use the non-scoped path to match functions.
++ Scoped path is not available in binding generation.
+You can use the non-scoped path, e.g., `init.arg0`, `f.ret0`, to match functions.
++ The bindgen generates a unit test for each instance of `use_type`.
+This is to ensure that the user provided type always conforms to Candid type.

 ## Random value generation